SherG/sherrieg/content/blog/turn-news-off/index.md

 On Twitter the alleged threats (often based on a faulty first draft of current events) are digested by individuals and immediately turned into micro-slices of contagious rage, where even the most admirable and delicate of people -- including the well-educated with PhDs -- descend into name-calling, 'screaming', and even calls for political violence.

-<blockquote>"Fear is the currency of the threatener."</blockquote>

 Soon news stories appear -- about the Twitter reactions.
 The cycle goes on.
 Eventually, once most the facts are in on a story, the audience has long moved on, and the more reliable reports get comparatively little attention.

+### Catastrophizing, Inc.

 I think it's worth asking periodically:

-* Which threats are currently being pushed by politicians and/or media?
+* Which threats are currently being pushed by politicians and media?
 * Are these threats being hyped?
-* How much of the news, or political discourse, is devoted to catastrophizing?
+* How much of the news and political discourse is dedicated to catastrophizing?
 * Why?
 Who benefits?

 ## About Gavin de Becker and the Gift of Fear masterclass